 There may be a family allowance available for Dad's immediate family under the right circumstances.
 Typically that takes priority over general creditors.
 You need to contact a probate attorney in your Dad's area about your specific situation.
 Many offer free initial consultations.
 Good luck.

 Probably yes.
 You'd best either pay the taxes or consult an attorney about possible ways to get time to deal with it.
 You might try contacting the taxing agency, if you haven't already.
-If the taxes were income taxes, a tax resolution law firm may be able to help you reduce the claimed amount and...Read more »
+If the taxes were income taxes, a tax resolution law firm may be able to help you reduce the claimed...Read more »

 My mom was going to file but had anuurism and than died , her n her ex husband had purchased a vehicle together and when she left him she had the vehicle in her possession , her last words to me and 10 other people was to not give her husband the truck and that it was to go to me of anything...
 Read more »